Turning new ideas into action requires capturing ideas faithfully and integrating them into a coherant action plan.

 Business is about evolving, so whatever ideas you retain, throw away or don’t use, the ideas that you implement will help your business to grow.

-Some items may remain unused because the timing was wrong, the resources were not present, you could not see a solution, or perhaps more analysis was required.
-But you will be able to find these unused items in your library at a later date.
+Some items may remain unused because the timing was wrong, the resources were unavailable, a solution was not found, or perhaps more analysis was required.
+But you will be able to find these unused items in your library later.